 If you know your child can work out their multiplication tables, allow them to have a printout of the tables next to them as they work through harder questions so they can recall the facts without having to do too many steps in one problem.

-This will help them to progress through the curriculum and keep them engaging, rather than feeling overwhelmed.
+This will help them to progress through the curriculum and keep them engaged, rather than feeling overwhelmed.

 Once your children understand the basics of addition, subtraction, multiplication, and division, allow them to use calculators where possible.